sushcr7/Curriculum-vitae-CV-/README.md

 # Resume
-Latest and updated Résumé detailing all my certifications and professional experiences.
+Latest and updated Résumé detailing all my certifications, projects and professional experiences.